CrystalGames-Inc/CGPFE/README.md

 # ConsoleRPG
 CrystalGames Inc's very first project.
-A work-in-progress Dungeons & Dragons engine.
+A work-in-progress Pathfinder library.
 This engine has:

 //TO BE ADDED ONCE PROJECT IS DONE